Wisconsin Wing Civil Air Patrol: Legal protection

 Employers within the borders of Wisconsin are required by law to give their employees who are members of the Civil Air Patrol up to fifteen days annually (though no more than five consecutive days at a time) of unpaid leave if those employees are called to respond to an emergency as a part of the Civil Air Patrol.
-Employers are forbidden from discriminating against a potential employee due to his or her membership in the Civil Air Patrol.
+Employers are forbidden from discriminating against a potential employee due to their membership in the Civil Air Patrol.